-Existing Texas Rule of Appellate Procedure 10.5(c)
+Existing Texas Rule of Appellate Procedure 10.5(c):

 (c) Motions to Postpone Arguments.
-Unless all parties agree, or unless sufficient cause is apparent to the court, a motion to postpone oral argument of a case must be supported by sufficient cause.
+Unless all parties agree, or unless sufficient cause is apparent to the court, a motion to postpone argument of a case must be supported by sufficient cause.

-Preliminary Discussion Draft of Texas Rule of Appellate Procedure 10.5(c):
+Proposed Texas Rule of Appellate Procedure 10.5(c):

 (c) Motions to Postpone Arguments.
 Unless all parties agree, or unless sufficient cause is apparent to the court, a motion to postpone oral argument of a case must be supported by sufficient cause.
-Absent exceptional circumstances, the appellate court must find sufficient cause when appellate coursel properly moves for a parental leave continuance of the date and time for oral argument in compliance with this rule.
-The appellate court should exercise its discretion when the continuance is sought for absence of counsel under (5).
+The appellate court must find sufficient cause when appellate coursel properly moves for a parental leave continuance of the date and time for oral argument and should exercise its discretion when the continuance is sought for absence of counsel under (5).